 Coffee is more than a drink.
-It’s a way of life that supports over 25 million farmers worldwide.
-In 2016/2017, there were an estimated 155.1 million 60 kg bags of coffee consumed (source: ICO), and coffee consumption is increasing approximately 2% globally per year since 2011.
+It’s a way of life that supports over 25 million smallholder farmers worldwide.
+In 2017/2018, there were an estimated 161.4 million 60 kg bags of coffee consumed (source: ICO, 2019), and coffee consumption is increasing approximately 2% globally per year since 2012.
 At this rate, coffee will continue to grow in influence and importance as a crop in the years to come.
 But, what do you really know about coffee?
 Let’s dive into the basics and take a look at the current state of sustainability in the coffee industry.

 The coffee belt

-The world’s biggest coffee producing countries are Brazil, Vietnam and Colombia, producing 51 million, 29.5 million and 14 million bags of coffee per year, respectively (source: ICO, 2017).
-Coffee is grown in about 50 countries around the world that lie near the equator, roughly between the Tropic of Cancer and Tropic of Capricorn.
+The world’s biggest coffee producing countries are Brazil, Vietnam and Colombia, producing 62 million, 29.5 million and 14 million bags of coffee per year, respectively (source: ICO, 2018).
+Coffee is grown in over 50 countries around the world that lie near the equator, roughly between the Tropic of Cancer and Tropic of Capricorn.
 These countries have the warm climates and high levels of humidity needed to grow the coffee plant.

 Arabica vs. Robusta

 There are two main types of coffee beans cultivated for consumption: arabica and robusta.
 You may have heard the term ‘arabica’ thrown around at fancy coffee shops.
 It is generally considered the superior variety of coffee bean.
 It is grown at elevations of 600-2,200 meters above sea level and at temperatures of 15-30 ºC.
 This gives it a lower caffeine content, making for a less bitter and, what most people consider, a more pleasant taste.
 Robusta plants are grown at lower elevations of < 800 meters above sea level and at temperatures of 24-35 ºC.
 They can contain up to twice as much caffeine as Arabica and the taste of these beans is often described as stronger with a nutty flavor.